lohiermichael/deployment-of-machine-learning-models/section_2:machine_learning_pipeline-research/README.md

 After all these steps, we can move towards **model deployment**.
 We need to deploy at least the steps 3, 4 and 5 to the **Cloud**.
 It is not simply a model that we deploy but an entire pipeline.

+## 2. Feature Engineering

+* **Missing data**: Absence of values for certain observations within a variable.
+*Reasons:*
+    * It can be lost or not stored properly
+    * The value doesn't exist in the first place

+* **Labels**: Variables for which the value is a String an not numerical.
+These are **categorical variables** *Issues*:
+    * **Cardinality**: the number of values the categorical variable can take.
+High cardinality can be an issue because it will dominate other low-cardinality variables
+    * **Rare labels**: variables that don't often appear.
+For instance if the value appear on the test set and not on the train set, we don't know how to deal with them
+    * **Categories**: they are String and thus need to be encoded

+* **Distribution**: For numerical variables.
+Is the data following a Gaussian curve or is it skewed

+* **Outliers**: For some algorithm, the presence of outliers may be detrimental: values that are too high or too low compared to the other values

+* **Feature magnitude**: if the scale values the variables are not the same, it may affect the outcome of some algorithms.
+For instance, the following algorithms are sensitive to feature scaling:
+    * Linear regression
+    * Neural Networks
+    * PCA
+    * ...